Hurry! iPad mini drops to $299 — hits lowest price ever in Cyber Monday deal

-Apple's iPad mini (Gen 5) may be small but it's a powerful tablet.
-For a limited time, you can scoop up Apple's smallest tablet for its lowest price ever thanks to an incredible Cyber Monday deal.
+Apple's iPad mini (Gen 5) might be a little small compared to the rest of the iPad lineup, but it doesn't come up short on power.
+And thanks to an incredible Cyber Monday deal the smallest thing about the iPad mini will be its price!

-The iPad mini is now $299 at Best Buy, or $100 off the original retail price.
+The iPad mini is marked down to $299 at Best Buy, or $100 off the original retail price and cheaper than the standard iPad.
 This is for all colors (Silver, Space Gray, Gold) of the 64GB version with Wi-Fi only.

-This is, without question, one of the best Cyber Monday tablet deals we've seen all week, so be sure to snatch it up before it sells out (which could happen soon!).
+This is, without question, one of the best Cyber Monday tablet deals we've seen throughout Cyber Monday weekend, so be sure to snatch it up before it sells out (which could happen soon!).

 - Best Cyber Monday tablet deals: Save on iPad, Galaxy Tab and more